exstruct/fugue/README.md

 `Fugue` is [available in Hex](https://hex.pm/docs/publish) and can be installed as:

-  1. Add concerto your list of dependencies in `mix.exs`:
+  1. Add fugue your list of dependencies in `mix.exs`:

   ```elixir
   def deps do